Refah tragedy: Background

 Turkey remained neutral until the final year of World War II, but its proximity to the fighting made it decide to mobilize a large army in case the country came under attack.
 In the early stages of the war, the Turkish government had already ordered four submarines, four destroyers, twelve landing craft and aircraft for four flights from the United Kingdom.

 Delivery was delayed because of wartime difficulties.
 Nevertheless, the British decided to make the submarines and aircraft available out of fear of a possible pro-German tendency among the Turkish statesmen.
 It was planned that both the delivery and the training of the military personnel would take place in the United Kingdom.
-The direct air route from Turkey to the United Kingdom would have meant travelling over Nazi German-controlled Europe and so it was decided to go by sea to Egypt, then British control, and then to the United Kingdom by air.
+The direct air route from Turkey to the United Kingdom would have meant travelling over Nazi German-controlled Europe and so it was decided to go by sea to Egypt, then under British control, and then to the United Kingdom by air.
 The British demanded for the Turkish mission to arrive by 25 June in Port Said to join a British convoy going home.